Caribbean Travel: Best Places to Eat and Drink in Havana Cuba

 PINS MADE WITH LOVE FOR YOU.
 PIN IT AND JOIN THE PINTEREST REVOLUTION!

 I’m Laura, a Latina working to build an empire and explore the world.I came to the U.S.A from the Dominican Republic when I was 14 years old.
 I LOVE to travel.
 Seeing and learning how the rest of the world lives is inspiring to me.
-I’ve traveled to over 23 countries and crossed some major items off my bucket list.
-I work full time on Wall Street and I’m the founder of Hola World Travel blog.I am happily married to the love of my life and forever travel buddy.
+I’ve traveled to over 30 countries and crossed some major items off my bucket list.
+I work full time in the financial industry and I’m the founder of Hola World Travel blog.I am happily married to the love of my life and forever travel buddy.
 I enjoy being a progressive woman who breaks barriers.
 My goal is to inspire others to design their dream life and not settle for anything less.